Introduction

 Functionality

-The computer can do summation, subtraction, integration, differentiation, and inverting.
 The outputs can be patched into other inputs, along with an included DC voltmeter.
 The device takes bipolar 12V as power.

 How It Works